 I read somewhere that the cathedral of Monreale in Sicily is the greatest advertisement for Christianity in history.
 I understood that statement when I first saw the magnificent artwork in every corner of the cathedral.
 You could either visit Monreale on your way to or from Palermo or stay in Palermo and visit the city and its cathedral as a day trip offered by various tours.
 There is also a bus that provides regular service to and from Palermo.

-Without a doubt, Monreale’s highlight is its 12th-century cathedral, an unusual and spectacular combination of Norman, Arab and Byzantine architecture.
+Without a doubt, Monreale’s highlight is its 12th-century cathedral, as spectacular as any of the most beautiful churches in Europe.
+It is an unusual and spectacular combination of Norman, Arab and Byzantine architecture.
 The cloister is unique with a traditional gothic layout but with Arab decorations.
 Several members of the local nobility are buried in the cathedral surrounded by intricately carved marble monuments inlaid with precious stones.
 I couldn’t resist sending a postcard of this beautiful place while I was there.